Student loans: How do they work, what can I borrow and when do I pay it back?

 The tuition fees part is paid directly to your university or education provider.

-The maintenance loan is paid directly to your bank account, and if you applied before the deadline, you should have the money before your course starts.
+The maintenance loan is paid directly to your bank account.
+If you applied before the deadline, you should have the money before your course starts.

 How much interest will I be charged?